kmcgrath/mongo_cache_store/README.md

 # MongoCacheStore

-A MongoDB cache store for ActiveSupport 3
+A MongoDB cache store for ActiveSupport 3 and 4.1

+## Version Note

+ActiveSupport 4.0 reimplemnted cache and broke most ActiveSupport 3 caches.
+ActiveSupport 4.1 however allows this (and I assume other cache drivers written for v3) to work without modification.

+In short, this gem works with ActiveSupport >=3, !=4.0, ~>4.1

 ## Description